Hannah and Her Sisters: Production

 It was my mother's stunned, chill reaction to the script that enabled me to see how he had taken many of the personal circumstances and themes of our lives, and, it seemed, had distorted them into cartoonish characterizations.
 At the same time he was my partner.
 I loved him.
 I could trust him with my life.
 And he was a writer: this is what writers do.
 All grist for the mill.
 Relatives have always grumbled.
 He had taken the ordinary stuff of our lives and lifted it into art.
 We were honored and outraged.

 Farrow admitted "a small sick feeling ... deep inside me" which "I shared with nobody was my fear that Hannah and Her Sisters had openly and clearly spelled out his feelings for my sister.
 But this was fiction, I told myself ...
 So I put those thoughts out of my mind."

 Release

+The film premiered at the US Film Festival in Utah on January 25, 1986.